Ribbonlength of families of folded ribbon knots: Conclusion

 \section{Conclusion}

-We provided four examples of infinite knot families where the upper bound on the folded ribbonlength is linear in crossing number.
+In this paper, we have provided four examples of infinite knot families where the upper bound on the folded ribbonlength is linear in crossing number.
 All of the constructions are new.
-(Theorem~\ref{thm:2-bridge} for 2-bridge knots, Construction~\ref{const:2p-torus} for $(2,p)$ tours knots, Construction~\ref{const:pretzel} for twist and certain pretzel knots.)
-We also found a new construction of any $(p,q)$ torus link (Construction~\ref{const:pq-torus}) that gave an upper bound on folded ribbonlength that is sub-linear in crossing number.
+(Theorem~\ref{thm:2-bridge} for 2-bridge knots, Construction~\ref{const:2p-torus} for $(2,q)$ torus knots, Construction~\ref{const:pretzel} for twist and certain pretzel knots.)
+We also found a new construction for any $(p,q)$ torus link (Construction~\ref{const:pq-torus}) that gave an upper bound on folded ribbonlength that is sub-linear in crossing number when $p\geq q>2$.

-Along the way, we computed the number of sticks in our polygonal knot diagrams.
-When we compare our stick numbers with the stick numbers from previous work (\cite{Kauf05, KMRT, Tian}), we notice that we use more sticks in our constructions.
-The extra flexibility given by having more sticks, has allowed us to reduce the folded ribbonlength in most cases.
-A striking example of this is trefoil knot.
-Kaufman \cite{Kauf05} used 5 sticks with folded ribbonlength bounded by $5\cot(\nicefrac{\pi}{5})\le 6.882$, while we used 10 sticks and lowered the folded ribbonlength to 5.
-As another interesting example, consider $(p,q)$ torus knots and links, where we assume $p\geq q\ge 2$.
-The five torus knot families explored by Kennedy {\em et al.} \cite{KMRT} all use $p$ sticks, while our Construction~\ref{const:pq-torus} uses $2p+2q$ sticks.
-The difference allowed us to have an upper bound in folded ribbonlength that is sub-linear in crossing number.
-Interestingly, increasing the number of sticks does not always lower the folded ribbonlength for a particular knot.
+Along the way, we computed the number of edges or sticks in our polygonal knot diagrams.
+When we compared our stick numbers with the stick numbers from previous work (\cite{Kauf05, KMRT, Tian}), we noticed that we used many more sticks in our constructions.
+The extra flexibility given by having more sticks has allowed us to reduce the folded ribbonlength in most cases.
+A striking example of this is the trefoil knot.
+Kaufman \cite{Kauf05} used 5 sticks with folded ribbonlength bounded by $5\cot(\nicefrac{\pi}{5})\le 6.882$.
+In contrast, we used 8 sticks in Construction~\ref{const:2p-torus} and 12 sticks in Construction~\ref{const:pq-torus}, and lowered the folded ribbonlength to 6 in both constructions.
+As another interesting example, consider $(p,q)$ torus knots and links where we assume $p\geq q\ge 2$.
+The five torus knot families explored by Kennedy {\em et al.} \cite{KMRT} all use $p$ sticks (the conjectured minimum), while our Construction~\ref{const:pq-torus} uses $4p$ sticks.
+The difference allowed us to have an upper bound in folded ribbonlength that is sub-linear in crossing number (when $p\geq q>2$).
+Having seen these examples, the reader might expect that increasing the number of sticks always means the folded ribbonlength decreases.
+Interestingly, this is not the case!
 Tian \cite{Tian} constructed a figure-eight knot with 12 sticks and ribbonlength bounded above by $12.375$, Kauffman used 6 sticks and ribbonlength bounded above by $\nicefrac{40}{\sqrt{15}}\le 10.328$, while we used 10 sticks and lowered the ribbonlength to 10 units.
+The relationship between the number of sticks in a polygonal knot diagram and the corresponding folded ribbonlength is more subtle than expected.